Clan MacDonald of Glencoe: 17th century

 The struggle between the MacDonalds and the Campbells came to a height in the 17th century, when the Campbells began to gain political ascendancy over Clan Donald.
 During the Wars of the Three Kingdoms, the Covenanter armies in Scotland were directed by Archibald Campbell, 1st Marquess of Argyll, who attacked the last strongholds of the MacDonalds and MacDougalls.
 This resulted in the burning the forts of the latter at Gylen and Dunnollie near Oban, while three hundred MacDonalds were allegedly killed after surrendering following the Battle of Dunaverty in 1647.

-After these events, the MacDonalds of Glencoe followed into the lands of their Campbell enemies westward during the mid-half of the 17th century.
+After these events, the MacDonalds of Glencoe followed westward into the lands of their Campbell enemies during the mid-half of the 17th century.
 For geographical reasons, the lands which suffered most from these incursions were those of the younger branch of the Argyll family, the Campbells of Glenorchy, whose head in the days of Charles II, became Earl of Breadalbane and Holland.
 According to tradition, on one occasion, a marriage feast was going to happen at Glenurchy’s stronghold of Finlarig on Loch Tay.
 The word was suddenly brought that the MacDonalds were driving the cattle of the Campbells out of the glen, and the wedding guests almost instantly found themselves engaged in a bloody affray with the invaders.
-After their victorious victory fighting under King James’s general, Viscount Dundee, at the Battle of Killiecrankie, the MacDonalds of Glencoe seized the opportunity to sweep Glenlyon of its whole cattle and valuables, and left Robert Campbell of Glenlyon, Breadalbane’s personal henchman, absolutely a ruined man and desuetude.
+After their victory fighting under King James’s general, Viscount Dundee, at the Battle of Killiecrankie, the MacDonalds of Glencoe seized the opportunity to sweep Glenlyon of all of its cattle and valuables, leaving Robert Campbell of Glenlyon, Breadalbane’s personal henchman, destitute.